Cars Brands that start with B

 Buire Logo

-French auto company Buire from Lion, founded in 1847 as a manufacturer of chassis for railway cars.
-Automotive production began in 1900 when the founder, Société de l’Horme et de la Buire, merged with Léon Serpollet.
-At this time, the La Buire trademark was adopted.
-The company was renamed in 1904 to Chantiers de la Buire, in 1905 to Société des Automobiles de la Buire, and in 1910 to Société Nouvelle de la Buire Automobiles.
-In 1904, the brand released the first models, releasing a model almost every year.
-In 1930, production was phased out.
+Buire is a French automobile company from the city of Lyon.
+It was founded in 1847 as a manufacturer of chassis for railroad cars.
+Automobile production began in 1900 when the company’s founder, Société de l’Horme et de la Buire, merged with Léon Serpollet.
+At this time, the La Buire brand name was adopted.
+In 1904, the company was renamed Chantiers de la Buire in 1905. – to Société des Automobiles de la Buire, and in 1910. – to Société Nouvelle de la Buire Automobiles.
+In 1904, the brand produced its first models and subsequently produced one model almost every year.
+In 1930, the production was phased out.

 Bungartz